 As our society continues to crumble around us, most analysts of the situation point the finger of blame at the destruction of the family.
-When the fifth commandment is neglected, David Maas insists, respect for leadership and authority erodes, lowering quality of life, and ultimately, length of life too.
+When the fifth commandment is neglected, David Maas insists, respect for leadership and authority erodes, lowering qua. . .

 The fifth commandment begins the section of six commands regarding our relationships with other people.
-God begins with the family, the foundation of society, where children should learn proper honor and respect.
+Children should learn proper respect in the family.

 The fifth commandment bridges the two sections of love toward God and love toward man.
 We begin learning righteous conduct at home, with our parents.